 The Government’s principal reason for the new fee regime is to fund a large shortfall in the running of the court service in England and Wales.
 However, the Probate Registry is just one aspect of the court service and is self-funding: the cost of a probate application meets the cost of the service involved and no more.
 The Government consulted upon the original proposals and the unfairness of the situation was picked up in the 853 consultation responses (of which 695 were against increasing the fees in line with the size of the estate).
 Wedlake Bell responded on behalf of our clients and opposed the fee proposals.

 The Government is not consulting on these new proposals and seemingly expects for them to be enacted.
-However, a House of Lords Committee report on 21 November 2018 criticised the proposals, as it did the first time the contentious charges were announced.
-The Secondary Legislation Committee said it has not changed its view on the underlying principle, that the fee bears no relationship to the actual cost of approving the probate application, “has the appearance of a tax” and is an “abuse of fee-levying power“.
-The committee added: “In considering the policy the house may wish to bear in mind that those with higher value estates will already be contributing to the Exchequer through inheritance tax and stamp duty of up to 12% if a property is sold.
+However, two Parliamentary Committees have criticised the proposals.
+The House of Lords Secondary Legislation Committee reported on 21 November 2018 that the fee bears no relationship to the actual cost of approving the probate application, “has the appearance of a tax” and is an “abuse of fee-levying power“.
+The Committee added: “In considering the policy the house may wish to bear in mind that those with higher value estates will already be contributing to the Exchequer through inheritance tax and stamp duty of up to 12% if a property is sold.
 It is also worth remembering that such estates are often divided between a number of beneficiaries, many of them charities.”

-It therefore remains to be seen whether the Government’s proposals will be successful, at least without further justification being provided by the Ministry of Justice, but clients should nevertheless be aware of the proposals and the possible impact on their estates.
+It remains to be seen whether this industry pressure, the House of Lords’ “regret motion”, along with the negative comments of the Parliamentary Committees, will put pressure on the Government to amend their plans.
+However, it looks likely that the Government will want to press ahead and clients should therefore be aware of the proposals and the possible impact on their estates.
 If enacted, it is expected that the new fees will take effect from April 2019.

 This could mean that estates where the deceased died before April 2019 could be subject to the new fees if the application cannot be finalised and submitted before then.
 If confirmed, executors who are preparing an application for probate will need to act quickly so as to benefit from the fees at their current level.